Get Task List: task.item.list

 • desc — descending

-Optional parameter.
-By default, it is sorted in descending order by task ID
+This is an optional parameter.
+By default, it is sorted in descending order by task ID.

 FILTER